z-yilectronic/mixed-NGSsimulation/README.md

-# Simulation
+# Simulation using NGSNGS

 Files needed:
-`reference chloroplast genome (Betula Nana)`, `variations file e.g. vcf`
+`reference chloroplast genome (Betula consensus)`, `variations file e.g. vcf`

-Using NGSNGS (https://github.com/RAHenriksen/NGSNGS) to generate fastq or mapping files for simulation.
+We use NGSNGS (https://github.com/RAHenriksen/NGSNGS) to generate fastq or mapping files for simulation.

 # A mock mix of reads from multiple individuals